bazelbuild/buildtools/WARNINGS.md

   * Automatic fix: no
   * [Suppress the warning](#suppress): `# buildifier: disable=attr-applicable_licenses`

 Using `applicable_licenses` as an attribute name may cause unexpected behavior.
-Its use may be prohibited in future bazel releases
+Its use may be prohibited in future Bazel releases.

 --------------------------------------------------------------------------------